and the calm is deep where the quiet waters flow

 He sucked in some cold air.
 He forced it through his lungs and limbs, kept it in despite the wild beating of his heart.
 His voice was almost even when he replied, “Who?”

 “Wei Ying,” Lan Wangji repeated, dreadfully sure of himself.
 “You are not trapped here.”

-The coins he had stolen were skin-warm, slick from his tight hold.
-Wei Wuxian shifted them in his grip till one ground against another in a disagreeable sound of metal rubbing metal.
+The silver he had stolen was skin-warm, slick from his tight hold.
+Wei Wuxian shifted it in his grip till one ground against another in a disagreeable sound of screeching metal.

 In a way, this made everything simpler.
-Wei Wuxian found his heartbeat quieting; he found his back unknotting, his hand cooling again after the burning touch of Lan Wangji’s skin.
+Wei Wuxian found his heartbeat quieting; his back unknotted, his hand cooled again, away from the burning press of Lan Wangji’s skin.

-“How did you know?” he asked, looking at Lan Wangji once more.
+“How did you know?” he asked, glancing at Lan Wangji once more.

 He had sat up in the bed.
 His inner robes were as white as the rest of his uniform, as white as his skin, which daylight still seemed to yearn to imitate.